tinavanschelt/recycled-login-flow/README.md

 #### Styling
 * Global variables in /components/Variables/index.js, import as needed
 * CSS Grid System (needs some TLC)

+## Getting started

+1. Clone / download this repo

+2. Run `yarn install` to install the dependencies.

+3. Run `yarn start` to start the local web server.

+4. Go to `http://localhost:3000` and you should see the app running!
+(The api data is at `http://localhost:3000/api/users`)

 ### Todo
 * Write tests